theonicisan/chess/README.md

 Challenges I am figuring out:
 1. The vector shapes for the neural network.
 I was hoping to use a 8x8x32 vector that represents the board and a one-hot-encoded value for every square representing a piece identifier.
 This 3x3x32 shape could be the input vector or state (s) as well as the action vector (a).
 2. As I don't have much memory, I need to find a way to persist a large training set.
 Seeing as the tree-search will depend on a position already having been visited, I would need to be able to store about 10,000 (games) * 160 (moves) * 2 (half-moves) * 3x3x32 states.
+It should be rapidly searchable.
+Perhaps a Vector database?
+3. I won't implement the full MuZero algorithm.
+I completely understand the value of weighting and normalizing but won't need to implement the complexity as I simply want to evidence a statistically meaningful improvement to the random win-rate before quitting the project.
+So my Q-function would be a simple re-inforcement using a discount factor of approx. 0,95.